-The UK CAA exam fees are not included in the cost of the course.
-The exams are £69 per exam if sat within the UK and can be booked via the CAA website.
+The UK CAA/Austro Control exam fees are not included in the cost of the course.
+The UK CAA exams are £73 per exam if sat within the UK and can be booked via the CAA website, the Austro Control exams are £45 per exam.
 For further information please visit EASA exam information

 Additional Accelerator Days** £132 per day

 Additional Revision Weeks – Module 1 £800 per week and module 2 and 3 £575 per week.

 * Shipping charges will depend on your location.

 ** The ATPL(H)/IR course includes six free Accelerator Days, two per module.
 Additional days may be purchased at any time.